pviotti/sayit/README.md

 [![.NET Core CI](https://github.com/pviotti/sayit/workflows/.NET%20Core%20CI/badge.svg)](https://github.com/pviotti/sayit/actions?query=workflow%3A%22.NET+Core+CI%22)

-SayIt is a simple command line tool that pronounces written text.
+SayIt is a cross-platform command line tool that pronounces written text.
 You can use it to create audio recordings of your text files or to improve your pronunciation in a foreign language.